Addi3/Stargate-Network/README.md

 ### What does this add / do?

-- This adds features from the shows/movies that Stargate doesn't, such as:
+- This adds features from the shows/movies that the Stargate mod doesn't, such as:
     - New blocks / Items
     - Planets
     - Mobs
+    - Decorations
     - And more!

 ### Will this mod be ported to forge or neoforge?